Strikes Property Solutions Group Website Terms & Conditions

 6.7.
 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate of 4% per cent per annum above HSBC Bank’s base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Customer shall pay the interest together with the overdue amount.

 6.8.
 The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
 The Supplier may at any time, without limiting its other rights or remedies, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.

-A party (receiving party) shall keep in strict confidence all information of a confidential nature and have been disclosed to the receiving party by the other party (disclosing party), its employees, agents or subcontractors.
-The receiving party shall only disclose such confidential information to those of its employees, agents and subcontractors who need to know it for the purpose of discharging the receiving party’s obligations under the Contract, and shall ensure that such employees, agents and subcontractors comply with the obligations set out in this clause as though they were a party to the Contract.
+A party (receiving party) shall keep in strict confidence all information of a confidential nature that has been disclosed to the receiving party by the other party (disclosing party), its employees, agents or subcontractors.
+The receiving party shall only disclose such confidential information to those of its employees, agents and subcontractors who need to know it for the purpose of discharging the receiving party’s obligations under the Contract.
 The receiving party may also disclose such of the disclosing party’s confidential information as is required to be disclosed by law, any governmental or regulatory authority or by a court of competent jurisdiction.
-This clause 6 shall survive termination of the Contract.
+This clause 7 shall survive termination of the Contract.

 8.1.
 The Customer and the Supplier acknowledge that for the purposes of the Data Protection Act 1998, the Customer is the Data Controller and the Supplier is the data processor in respect of any Personal Data.